 Stand up for what you believe in!
 Consequently, choose to transparently show support and commitment to the LGBTQ+ community.
 Additionally, encourage employees to participate in marches, educational webinars, and to join the conversation.

 NAIS TIP: Support can be at the front of your doorstep, volunteer, listen, and partner with your local LGBTQ community.

 A gentle reminder that pride month is once a year, but support and advocacy must be every. single. day.
 Non-negotiable, live your values.

 “Where ignorance is a master, there is no possibility of real peace”.

 Be an advocate for change and help your fellow colleagues feel safe.
 Therefore, allow all employees to feel included at work, ask the right questions, and listen.

-Give the opportunity to your LGBTQ colleagues to share their experiences, thoughts and feelings in a judgement-free zone.
+Give the opportunity to your LGBTQ colleagues to share their experiences, thoughts, and feelings in a judgment-free zone.
 By doing so, you leave room for an inclusive workspace.

 May our kindness be contagious,